IIITLucknowSWEngg/CSAICSABTeam011/SRS.md

 ## 3. System Features

 ### 3.1 User Registration and Authentication
-Description: Shoppers, Vendors, and Admins will be able to create accounts, log in, and manage their profiles securely.
+Description: Shoppers, Vendor, and Admins will be able to create accounts, log in, and manage their profiles securely.

 Functional Requirements:
 - The system shall allow users to register with email, phone number, or social logins (e.g., Google, Facebook).
 - The system shall send an OTP for account verification.
 - The system shall support secure password recovery via email or SMS.
 - Shoppers shall be able to manage their profiles, including personal information, saved addresses, order history, and payment preferences.
-- Vendors shall be able to manage their profiles, including business information and product catalog.
+- Vendor shall be able to manage their profiles, including business information and product catalog.

 ### 3.2 Product Catalog Browsing
 Description: Shoppers can search, filter, and browse products by categories, brands, prices, and ratings.